Bozrah in New London County, Connecticut — The American Northeast (New England)

 Amy Arpin · Adam C. Arpin · David O. Banning · Andrew C. Bashelor · Robert J. Blanch · Kevin M. Brunetti · Donald J. Casavant · William R. Coleman, Jr. · Ryan T. George · Matthew Larkin · Jamison G. Lathrop · Christopher Lavallee · Kristen R. Potter · Christopher Ricketts · Joshua P.D.
 Robertson · Jeffery A. Tangari · Evan Smith · Brian J. Sullivan · Helen Josypenko · George K. Brush IV · Mark Garrison

 Location.
 41° 33.805′ N, 72° 9.435′ W. Marker is in Bozrah, Connecticut, in New London County.
-Marker is at the intersection of Fitchville Road (Route 608) and River Road, on the right when traveling east on Fitchville Road.
-Touch for map.
-Located in front of Bozrah Town Hall.
+Memorial is at the intersection of Fitchville Road (Route 608) and River Road, on the right when traveling east on Fitchville Road.
+Located Touch for map.
 Marker is at or near this postal address: 3 River Road, Bozrah CT 06334, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on March 5, 2017.
-This page originally submitted on March 5, 2017, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 154 times since then and 20 times this year.
+It was originally submitted on March 5, 2017, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 200 times since then and 8 times this year.
 Photos: 1, 2. submitted on March 5, 2017, by Michael Herrick of Southbury, Connecticut.